Sbeom12/sesac_webproject/README.md

-# Sesac_Webproject for Connecting the SESACKERs
+# Sesac_Webproject for 'Connecting the SESACKERs'
-This repository is for Sesac Webproject team SeSAC Community
+This repository is for Sesac Webproject team 'SeSAC Community'